Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

     }
 ```

 e.
-Next is a modifier function `ownerOnly` that only allows the owner of the contract to call its parent function when added to any function.
+Next is a modifier function `ownerOnly` that only allows the contract owner to call its parent function when added to any function.
 ```solidity
     modifier ownerOnly() {
         require(